 - Do they live in accommodation shared with someone who has Coronavirus?

 Similarly, you should check if they are in a clinically vulnerable group.
 In other words, someone with an underlying health issue who is at particularly high risk if they catch Coronavirus.
-In this case you need to assess whether it is safe for them to return and whether there is a role for them which would enable them to keep at least 2 metres from anyone else.
+In this case you need to assess whether it is safe for them to return and whether there is a role for them which would enable them to keep at least 2 metres from anyone else or whether they could work from home.
 If their work necessitates them spending time within 2 metres of others, you should consider suspending them until it is safe to bring them back.

 Consideration should also be given to the risks if a member of staff lives with others who are clinically extremely vulnerable.